 Archiving in ApexSQL Audit is accomplished by renaming the current repository (using the ArchiveCRD_yyyymmdd_hhmmss database name pattern) while keeping it on the same SQL Server instance.
 At the same time, a new repository (ApexSQLCrd database) is created to be used by the ApexSQL Audit service.

 There is no actual copying of captured data from one database to another at the moment of archive creation, except for some basic internal system data (such as auditing configurations).
 This makes creating an archive quite fast, regardless of the size of the current repository.
-Additionally, to actually free up the disc space, you can detach the archive, move the archive database files to another partition (or machine) and reattach it.

 Using archived repository database for creating auditing reports